milanito/python_soutien_tree/hints/level2.md

+# Level 2

-# Level 2\n\nTwo queues: cur and nxt.
-Consume cur to build one line, push children to nxt, swap.\n
+Two queues: cur and nxt.
+Consume cur to build one line, push children to nxt, swap.